kycaid/android-sdk/README.md

 * Java version 11+

 ## Integration
+> If you are working with [Flutter](https://docs.flutter.dev/), you can take a look at this [quick guide](https://github.com/kycaid/android-sdk/blob/master/Flutter%20Integration%20Guide.md) to integrating the KYCAID SDK into a Flutter app.

 To use Kycaid SDK you should do three simple steps:
 1. Add maven repository to your `allprojects` closure in project's build.gradle file:
 ```gradle